handracs2007/sites/blog/sbootnative/index.md

 ![startspringboot](start.png)

-As can be sent from the above screenshot, we need to have the following dependencies:
+As can be seen from the above screenshot, we need to have the following dependencies:
  - Spring Native (Experimental)
  - Spring Data JPA
  - MySQL Driver